tier4/driving_log_replayer/docs/use_case/obstacle_segmentation.en.md

 ### Detection Error

-If neither detection warning nor detection normal
+The detection state is `Error` when neither conditions for `Normal` nor `Warning` state cannot be met.

 ### Non-Detection Normal

-There must be no single point cloud in the non-detection area.

-The non-detection area is the area calculated by the C++ node in step 3 of the evaluation method.
+The state is `Normal` when no point is contained in the non-detection area, which is calculated by the C++ node in step 3 of the evaluation method.

 ### Non-Detection Error

-There are some point cloud in the non-detection area.
+The state is `Error` when any point was found in the non-detection area.

 ## Topic name and data type used by evaluation node

-- subscribe
+Subscribed topics:

 | Topic name                                      | Data type                                    |
 | ----------------------------------------------- | -------------------------------------------- |